craftercms/docs/source/by-role/system-admin/configuration.rst

 """""""""""""""""""""""""""""""
 Reverse Proxy with Apache HTTPd
 """""""""""""""""""""""""""""""
-Below are the directives used for setting up a reverse proxy with Apache:
+Below are the directives used for setting up a reverse proxy with Apache.
+The directive on line 7 below is used for setting up the websocket proxy for Studio (authoring) events.

 .. _configure-reverse-proxy-for-authoring:

 .. code-block:: apache
    :caption: *Authoring Configuration*
-   :emphasize-lines: 7
+   :emphasize-lines: 4,7-9
+   :linenos:

    <VirtualHost *:80>
         ServerName authoring.example.com